nbbrd/java-service-util/README.md

 # Java service utilities
 This library provides some utilities for [Java Service Providers](https://www.baeldung.com/java-spi).
+It is a lightweight library that has no dependency and that does all the work at compile time.

 ## @ServiceProvider
 The `@ServiceProvider` annotation deals with the tedious work of registring service providers.